 ADVANCED COMPOSER/ LYRICIST WORKSHOP

-Participants who have successfully completed the first two years of the programme will be invited to an advance workshop, where they can develop their own work and projects at their own pace, still in a safe place, receiving feedback from their trusted peer group and facilitators.
-This will be introduced in 2013.
+Participants who have successfully completed the first two years of the programme will be invited to an advanced workshop, where they can develop their own work and projects at their own pace, still in a safe place, receiving feedback from their trusted peer group and facilitators.
+This will be introduced in 2014.

 DIRECTING WORKSHOP FOR MUSICAL THEATRE